-Five A* – C grades at GCSE including a minimum of grade 5/C in GCSE English Language
+Five 9 – 4 (A* – C) grades at GCSE including a minimum of grade 4 (C) in GCSE English Language.

-Law is academic, challenging and practical and it is well respected by Universities as a good basis for studying anything as it teaches you a wide variety of skills, such as essay writing, research and analysis.
+Law is academic, challenging and practical and is a subject well-respected by universities as a good basis for studying anything, as it teaches you a wide variety of skills, including essay writing, research and analysis.

 Three exams at the end of Year 2

 If you choose to continue your studies of Law there are many courses in higher education to choose from, some specialise in Law whilst others offer a chance to combine subjects.
 A Level Law is also highly valued by employers, not just in the legal professions but in a whole range of careers in areas such as Commerce, Business and Management, The skills you will develop on this course, such as being able to see both sides of an argument or being able to distinguish the relevant from the irrelevant, will be of value to you throughout your life.

 As an approximate guideline Law requires 4 -5 hours of independent study each week.